 Therefore 95.6% of the working population have so far been unaffected.
 I know from first-hand experience how devastating redundancy can be – during my working life I’ve been made redundant twice and come close to it a third time (which is one of the reasons why I started New Vision) – so I’m keeping all of my fingers and toes crossed that this number of redundancies doesn’t grow further.

 I know I run the risk of sounding like a politician here, and one redundancy is one too many, but a small part of the downturn is of our own making.
 Most businesses are robust enough to withstand a contraction and those that can’t, without wishing to sound too Darwinian, probably weren’t as fit as they should have been.
 If we were more positive, and willing to accept that our fate is in our own hands, then perhaps we could in turn stimulate a more positive business environment.
 Naïve?
 Possibly.
 Optimistic?
 Definitely, but perhaps we could all take the optimism shown during the past two weeks by our heroic sportsmen and women and turn it into a real-life legacy for the country (woops, nearly came across as a politician again!).

 So I’m going to take a ‘Team GB’ approach to the rest of 2012 and 2013.
-We’re going to remain positive and keep investing in our design studio and continue to work with new, low-cost supply routes to offer our customers new opportunities.
-Reducing costs and increasing our service level are two important ways that we’re trying to help our customers stimulate interest and growth in their businesses.
+We’re going to remain positive and keep investing in our packaging design studio and continue to work with new, low-cost supply routes to offer our customers new opportunities.
+Reducing packaging costs and increasing our service level are two important ways that we’re trying to help our customers stimulate interest and growth in their businesses.